eclipse/upm/docs/apichanges.md

 # current master

+ * **bmx055, bmi055, bmc150, bma250e, bmg160, bmm150** This driver has
+ been split up.
+The *bma250e*, *bmg160*, *bmm150* drivers have been rewritten in C (with C++ wrappers) and now reside in their own libraries.
+The versions of these drivers that used to be present in *bmx055* have been removed, and *bmx055* now uses the new libraries for it's functionality.
+The other two composite devices, *bmi055*, and *bmc150* are still contained within the *bmx055* library, and also use the new libraries for their functionality.

+ In addition, for all of these drivers some private methods are no longer exposed (such as the compensation routines).

+ The C++ driver methods that once returned pointers to a floating point array now return *std::vectors* of the appropriate type.
+The SWIG language examples for these drivers have been modified to use these methods instead of the C pointer based SWIG methods previously used.

  * **sainsmartks** This driver has been renamed to *lcdks* (LCD Keypad Shield) and moved into it's own library.
 It uses the *lcm1602* library to do most of it's work.
 In addition, an additional argument